-Growing up in the Middle East, Suma Nair was initiated into the study of the Indian classical dance form of bharatanatyam under the training of Sujatha Suresh.
+Growing up in the Middle East, Suma Nair was initiated into studying the Indian classical dance form of Bharatanatyam under the training of Sujatha Suresh.
 She continues to practice, teach and perform the style.

-Prior to joining SAMPRADAYA Dance Creations, Jasmine worked at ARI Financial Services, Mississauga where she was responsible for corporate accounts and customer service.
-She has also worked at the International Indian School Dammam (formerly the Indian Embassy School Dammam) in Saudi Arabia, the French Embassy in Bahrain and the Max Mueller Bhavan (Goethe Institute) in Mumbai.
+She has also worked at the International Indian School Dammam (formerly the Indian Embassy School Dammam) in Saudi Arabia, the French Embassy in Bahrain, and the Max Mueller Bhavan (Goethe Institute) in Mumbai.

 Jasmine holds a diploma in Arts Administration from Humber College, a degree in Accounting from the University of Mumbai (formerly the University of Bombay), diplomas in both Journalism and French.

 Pankaj Mehra has had an illustrious career in the banking sector.
 He has worked in senior roles across India, England, and the Middle East before retiring on January 31, 2018, as the Co-Lead, Multicultural Banking after 20+ years of service at Scotiabank.
 In this capacity, he was responsible for the overarching strategy for developing and implementing programs and initiatives for assisting newcomers to Canada through Scotiabank'sScotiabank's StartRight Program.

 Having worked for 15+ years in various industries under digital media management, Raghuram is a perfect fit for Sampradaya Dance Creations.
 Raghu is proficient in developing lead generation funnels via paid, organic, email, affiliate, and social media channels.